Online Practical Guide to CSR and Sustainability

 - Applying definitions in practice

 - Testing Understanding via an end of course quiz

 This e-Learning course provides participants with (a) main reading materials; (b) additional reading materials; (c) bibliography of references; (d) glossary of terms; (e) external links to internet resources; (f) discussion forum; (g) one end-of-course quiz to test understanding and provide final grading.

-The course aims to address the needs of professionals in private companies, NGOs, International Organisations and Governments who are currently involved in CSR, or would like to be involved in CSR, and wish to apply and embed the concept of CSR in their institution.
+The course aims to address the needs of professionals in private companies, NGOs, International Organisations and Governments who are currently involved in CSR/Sustainability, or would like to be involved in CSR, and wish to apply and embed the concept of CSR in their institution.

 Citations from readers and users: